 Dedicated in July 1957, the Harry S. Truman Library & Museum was the second to receive national designation but the first to be created under the 1955 Presidential Libraries Act.
 The museum is administered by the National Archives and Records Administration.

-WHERE TO GET LUNCH: The city’s historic Independence Square features local restaurants and quaint shops.
+WHERE TO GET LUNCH: The city’s historic Independence Square features local restaurants and quaint shops such as Cafe Verona, Up Dog and Clinton's Soda Fountain.

 HANDS-ON ACTIVITIES: Several museum activities engage young people with history.
 Kids can sort the presidential mail, make campaign buttons or their very own Buck Stops Here paper sign stops here,